svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 Micro Raiden will be the specific implementation we will add, for quick svn token transfers facilitating plenty of micro rewards in wei.
 The exact integration with smart contracts and backend solutions is under development and is subject to the current best practices for token transfers.

+## Ecosystem Evolution

+The first phase of the Svandis Ecosystem is curating the highest quality and most up to date cryptocurrency information in the world.
+The second phase will be delivering more control to the Research Community by giving ownership of the Svandis Ecosystem smart contracts to a Decentralized Autonomous ogranization (DAO).
+In this manner, Svandis is dedicated to creating a decentralized solution that one day will be able to sustain its own growth and cultivation autonomously.

 # Conclusion

 The Svandis team is proud to propose this technical solution for the creation of a Decentralized Research Community and platform which will enrich the cryptocurrency trading experience for beginners and seasoned crypto veterans alike.

 This document acts as a living technical whitepaper for the time being and we are open to the community proposing Pull Requests to improve the content or even propose new ideas or alternative opinions on the development of the Research Community.

 Feedback and issues are welcome from the community.
 The goal of our solution is to be decentralized first and offer a lightweight solution to increase the transparency of our offering.